OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

       The tests will use this as a input source for the different test cases by:
       1) Defining legitimate access and the correct implementation
+      2) Identifying illegitimate access (authorization definition issue This file materialize the authorization matrix for the different services exposed by the system.

+      It will be used by the tests as a input sources for the different tests cases:
+      1) Evaluate legitimate access and is correct implementation
-      2) Identifying illegitimate access (authorization definition issue on service implementation)
+      2) Identify not legitimate access (authorization definition issue on service implementation)

       The "name" attribute is used to uniquely identify a SERVICE or a ROLE.